10darts/documentation/faq/geolocation.rst

 the SDK:

 **onCreate:**
-see Android's onCreate `documentation <htttps://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle)>`_  for more info
+see Android's `onCreate documentation <htttps://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle)>`_  for more info

 .. code:: java

         TendartsSDK.onCreate(savedInstanceState, this, new  TendartsSDK.ILocationAlerter()
         {
             @Override
             public void alertNotEnabled(Activity activity)
             {

             }
         });
     }

-Optionally you can fill the `alertNotEnabled` function to show the user a warning when locations are not enabled (see `android-sdk-alert-location`_)
+Optionally you can fill the `alertNotEnabled` function to show the user a warning when locations are not enabled (see :ref:`Show location warning <android-sdk-alert-location>`)

 **onStart:**
 see Android's onPause `documentation <https://developer.android.com/reference/android/app/Activity.html#onStart()>`_  for more info